-One of the biggest companies, General Electric, have created an interesting employer brand video.
+One of the biggest companies, General Electric, has created an interesting employer brand video.
 What’s interesting is the perspective, as it’s from a little 6-year-old girl who’s fantasizing about her mother’s inventions at work.
 Despite the fact that it seems very unrealistic, it appears to be not so far from the truth.
 GE’s striking 60-second ad is projecting an interesting (maybe childish) perspective, that will spark curiosity.

 Go Places with Heineken

 Cheers!
 When you think of Heineken, surely the first thing that comes to mind has got to be BEER!
 But, that’s not everything they do.
-In the video below, you’ll see how a big brand like Heineken is successfully presenting their full brand portfolio, without bragging or being too over-the-top corporate.
+In the video below, you’ll see how a big brand like Heineken is successfully presenting its full brand portfolio, without bragging or being too over-the-top corporate.

 Let’s just say that they want employees to: “Learn a craft, a trade, there’s a journey to be made.”

 Make Greatness Happen

-The big German sports giant, adidas (NO capital A), is known for their famous three stripes.
+The big German sports giant, adidas (NO capital A), is known for its famous three stripes.
 But there’s so much more that contains them.
-In their employer brand video you can see employees in various functions & locations.
-They show great diversity in gender, age & ethnicy.
+In their employer brand video, you can see employees in various functions & locations.
+They show great diversity in gender, age & ethnicity.
 At first glance, this might look a lot like the “stereotypical” employer brand video.
 But that’s where you’re wrong.
 This video is made with actual employees, showing their flaws and all, instead of the ultimate boring image of perfection.

 “Working with the Adidas Group means that interesting, amazing, and inspiring aren’t just ideas.
 They are the core of what we do every single day to transform the future of sport, style, and ourselves.”